WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 1. `open-agents/README.md` exists and is human-readable
 2. `open-agents/INSTRUCTIONS.md` lists all agents
-3. Entry point files (`CLAUDE.md`, etc.) have the Open Agents section
+3. `AGENTS.md` has the Open Agents section with mandatory read directive
-4. Slash commands exist in `.claude/commands/` and `.gemini/commands/`
+4. Commands exist in all three tool folders
-5. Running `/your-domain command` invokes the correct agent
+5. Running commands invokes the correct agent

 ---